Revive car batteries using these dead car battery tricks and guide so you can get yourself a skill you can use for life!

-A couple of years ago I decided to add another small solar panel to the collection I have on my roof.
+A couple of years ago, I decided to add another small solar panel to the collection I have on my roof.
 I have a 5- and 10-watt.

-For this setup I needed a battery since it would need to be able to provide power 24 hours a day.
-I decided an un-dead car battery would be perfect since the largest load it would need to power for any extended period of time would be less than one half an amp.
+For this setup, I needed a battery since it would need to be able to provide power 24 hours a day.
+I decided an un-dead car battery would be perfect since the largest load it would need to power for an extended period of time would be less than one half an amp.

 There is quite a difference between 200 – 600 amps and a half an amp.
 The battery pictured was one I replaced when it would no longer start my car.

-Charging The Battery
+Step 1: Charging the Battery

 I decided to go with a charge controller instead because they more efficiently use the available power to charge the battery.
 You get more run time at night when you use a charge controller.

-The Test Fan
+Step 2: The Test Fan